-4.4.
+4.5.
 Predicted Conventional Horizontal Movements

-The predicted conventional horizontal movements over the proposed longwalls are calculated by applying a factor to the predicted conventional tilt values.
+The predicted conventional horizontal movements above Longwalls B1 to B3 are calculated by applying a factor to the predicted conventional tilt values.
 In the Newcastle Coalfield a factor of 10 is generally adopted, being the same factor as that used to determine the conventional strains from curvatures, and this has been found to give a reasonable correlation with measured data.